KatherineMichel/church-website-and-marketing-on-a-budget/facilitation_and_user_testing.md

 * Finding ways to go outside of the church and minister to the community (thinking outside of the box)

 ##### Successes
-* friendly people
+* Friendly people
-* lots of leadership in the community
+* Lots of leadership in the community
-* involved in many community initiatives and events (for instance Food Bank and all-churches VBS)
+* Involved in many community initiatives and events (for instance Food Bank and all-churches VBS)

 ##### Exceptions
-* there are many people in the church with special skills
+* There are many people in the church with special skills
-* if you want to be in a leadership role in the church, you can; there is not a sense of territoriality.
+* If you want to be in a leadership role in the church, you can; there is not a sense of territoriality.

 #### Target Audience